smari/voting/README.md

 The SPA's data model should be the same as the backend's script-mode input model.

-The SPA is built using React and Bootstrap.
-It contains a bit of JQuery glue that should go away eventually.
+The SPA is built using vue.js.

-The SPA is currently being refactored using [create-react-app](https://github.com/facebookincubator/create-react-app) which is located in the [ui](https://github.com/smari/voting/tree/master/ui) directory.

 ## Features